20MohammadMostafaKareshki06/Booth-multiplication-_-proteus/README.md

 ## How the Algorithm Works
 #### The Booth algorithm examines two bits of the multiplier in each iteration to determine whether to perform an addition, subtraction, or shift operation.
 #### This approach minimizes the number of operations and increases speed compared to regular binary multiplication.

-#### At the beginning, the (logic toggle) signal named test must be set to 0.
-#### After the first clock pulse, the test signal should change to 1 (and remain unchanged afterward).
-#### This signal controls the MUX condition — initially, it checks the first 4 bits of the second number, and in subsequent steps, it evaluates the updated value.
 #### The clock signal should be toggled manually four times to complete the multiplication process.

 ## Author